 The purpose of school uniforms is to create a professional environment focused on learning.
 The guidelines below are to be followed each day of school, unless otherwise specified by school administrators.
 If a student's uniform is deemed to cause a distraction to the learning environment, it will be addressed by school administrators.
-At Perspectives, students are required to wear a school uniform daily.
+At Perspectives, students are required to wear the following school uniforms daily: